paulopontovaz/ptsv-csv-parser/README.md

 This package is used for parsing a .csv file to a JSON structure specified by a class which must `extend` the `CsvDataObject` class.
 Both the `Parser` class and the `CsvDataObject` class are provided by this package.
 It is possible for each row parsed from the .csv to be an instance of a provided class.
 The provided class will have to:
-- Be passed in to the parser's constructor (second argument),
+- Be passed in to the parser's constructor,
 - Extend from the `CsvDataObject` class,
 - and implement its `getPropertyNames` function.